We have had the pleasure to Interview with CEO of MÜHLE.

 A. Often the differences are aesthetic.

-A very high design quality is part of the MÜHLE DNA.
+The very high design quality is part of the MÜHLE DNA.

 So we are trying to give customers options, offering a wide range reaching from classic styles to very progressive designs.